LKBotond/Algorithmic-exercises/AddTwoNumbers/README.md

 **Abstract:**

- Same as before I extracted the digits into vectors, then i reversed those. after this i implemented a digit addittion logic, that loops through the vectors and adds the current digits together, if the digits sum is greater then 10 I extract the last digit with the modulus operator then add 1 to the carry value which is added to the next digit in the loop.
+ Same as before, I extracted the digits into vectors, then i reversed those. after this I implemented a digit addittion logic, that loops through the vectors and adds the current digits together, if the digits sum is greater then 10 I extract the last digit with the modulus operator then add 1 to the carry value which is added to the next digit in the loop.
 If the loop ends and i still carry a value, that would be pushed back to the end.